zero-plus-x/neoform/readme.md

 }
 ```

 What's going on here?
+As you may gussed, all fields in NeoForm are controlled.
+So, in order to update them, we need to update data state.

-The second idea of NeoForm: to have only one `onChange` handler for the entire form instead of having multiple hanlders for each field, so you can update state when some field was updated.
-And then after a new render fields will receive their new values by `name`.
+And this is the second core idea of NeoForm — we have only one `onChange` handler for the entire form instead of multiple ones for each field.
+So, whenever some field requests a change, NeoForm updates data state and then passes updated value to that field with a new render.

 ```
 +--------------+